DominicMachado/DominicMachado.github.io/docs/latn-399-s22/opuscula-latn-399-s22.md

 - *videris mihi, Agamemnon, dicere: "quid iste **argutat** molestus?" quia tu, qui potes **loquere**, non **loquis**. non es nostrae fasciae, et ideo **pauperorum**	verba derides.* (46.2)

-- *litterae **thesaurum** est, et artificium numquam moritur.( (46.7)
+- *litterae **thesaurum** est, et artificium numquam moritur.* (46.7)

 A satisfactory assignment will:
--	Identity the "popular feature" represented by each bolded word in the four sentences
+-	Identity the "popular feature" represented by all eleven words in the four sentences above
 - Provide explanation of how you know that the word is an example of that feature
-- Offer the more classi

 ***